diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 This document **analyzes some strategies we are using to enhance GitHub Copilot's understanding of our (Diginsight) codebases**.

-Proper techniques significantly improve Copilot's ability to generate contextually appropriate code suggestions and provide meaningful answers to code-related questions.
+Proper techniques significantly improve Copilot's code generation and answers to code-related questions.

 ## Table of Contents